 What does SACSCOC require in order to secure accreditation?

-After being authorized to seek accreditation, a Compliance Certificate is required including narrative responses to 12 Core Requirements, 14 Comprehensive Standards, and 7 Federal Requirements, most of which are subdivided into several sections.
+After being authorized to seek accreditation, a Compliance Certification is required including narrative responses to 12 Core Requirements, 14 Comprehensive Standards, and 7 Federal Requirements, most of which are subdivided into several sections.
 In total, there are 84 requirements that must be addressed.
 Each section must include complete supporting documentation.

 How often do we participate and why do we participate?

 Once separately accredited, UTHSC will be required to complete a Compliance Certificate, including a review of all SACSCOC principles and standards, every ten years.
 Additionally, every five years the institution will be required to submit an Interim Report that will include a complete review of a subset of the SACSCOC principles and standards.
 Regional (i.e., SACS) accreditation is a requirement for discipline-specific accreditation as well as a requirement for students to receive federally funded grants or student financial aid.